JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Puzzle Snake](http://www.kpym.com/puzzle-snake/) by Kroum Grigorov
 An old (2006) game with basic rules: red dots make you grow, try to eat them all and reach the exit door.
 It has eight levels, and the puzzles work but are not that exciting.
-This is the oldest game on the list! (though only because the original Wriggle puzzles are currently out of commission)
+This is the second oldest game on the list, with Wriggle predating it by 3 years.

 ![puzzle snake](https://joelthefox.github.io/img/PuzzleSnake.png)